-As part of obtaining reasonable assurance about whether the City of Gladstone, Michigan's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether the City's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed instances of noncompliance or other matters that are required to be reported under Government Auditing Standards and which are described below:
+The results of our tests disclosed instances of noncompliance or other matters that are required to be reported under Government Auditing Standards and which are described below.

-2017-002 Compliance Finding - Violation of Public Act 621 of 1698, as Amended
+2018-003 Compliance Finding - Violation of Public Act 621 of 1978, as Amended

-Condition: During Fiscal year ended March 31, 2017, expenditures were incurred in excess of amounts appropriated in the amended budget of the Capital Projects Fund (see footnote S for detail).
+Condition: During Fiscal year ended March 31, 2018, expenditures were incurred in excess of amounts appropriated in the amended budget of the Local Streets Fund (see footnote R for detail).

-Criteria: Expenditures in excess of appropriations is a contrary to the provisions of Public Act 621.
+Criteria: Expenditures in excess of appropriations is contrary to the provisions of Public Act 621.